-the year ended 30 June 2022 2022 \$'000 2021 \$'000 9.
-INCOME TAX Ç 000 Ş 000 (a) Income tax expense/(benefit) The major components of income tax expense are: Statement of Profit or Loss and Other Comprehensive Income Current Income Tax Current Income tax charge 207 201 Adjustments in respect of current income tax of previous years (130) 114 Deferred Income Tax Relating to origination and reversal of temporary differences (44) (103) Adjustment to deferred tax liability on FVOCI investments - - Income tax expense reported in the Statement of Profit or Loss and Other Comprehensive Income 33 212 (b) Amounts charged or credited directly to equity Deferred income tax related to items charged or credited directly to equity Unrealised movement on land and buildings, net of tax 477 (25) Unrealised movement on FVOCI investments, net of tax 139 86 Income tax expense reported in equity 616 61 (c) Reconciliation between aggregate tax expense recognised in the Statement of Profit or Loss and Other Comprehensive Income and tax ex- pense calculated per the statutory income tax rate.
-A reconciliation between tax expense and the product of accounting profit before income tax multiplied by the Company's applicable income tax rate is as follows: Profit before tax 620 472 At the Company's statutory income tax rate of 25% (2021:26%) 155 123 Income not assessable for income tax purposes - (12) Under/(over) provided in prior years (130) 114 Increase/(decrease) in deferred tax balances 8 (12) Income tax expense on pre-tax profit 33 212 (d) Recognised deferred tax assets and liabilities Amounts recognised in the Statement of Financial Position: Deferred tax asset 402 238 Deferred tax liability (1,126) (1,753) Deferred Net Tax Liabilities (724) (1,515)
+9. INCOME TAX (a) Income tax expense/(benefit) 2023 \$'000 2022 \$'000 The major components of income tax expense are: Statement of Profit or Loss and Other Comprehensive Income Current Income Tax Current Income tax charge 342 207 Adjustments in respect of current income tax of previous years (2) (130) Deferred Income Tax () Relating to origination and reversal of temporary differences (78) (44) Income tax expense reported in the Statement of Profit or Loss and Other Comprehensive Income 263 33 (b) Amounts charged or credited directly to equity Deferred income tax related to items charged or credited directly to equity Unrealised movement on land and buildings, net of tax - 477 Unrealised movement on FVOCI investments, net of tax (73) 139 Income tax expense reported in equity (73) 616 (c) Reconciliation between aggregate tax expense recognised in the Statement of Profit or Loss and Other Comprehensive Income and tax ex- pense calculated per the statutory income tax rate.
+A reconciliation between tax expense and the product of accounting profit before income tax multiplied by the Company's applicable income tax rate is as follows: Profit before tax 1,058 620 At the Company's statutory income tax rate of 25% (2022:25%) 265 155 Under/(over) provided in prior years (2) (130) Increase/(decrease) in deferred tax balances - 8 Income tax expense on pre-tax profit 263 33 (d) Recognised deferred tax assets and liabilities Amounts recognised in the Statement of Financial Position: Deferred tax asset 417 402 Deferred tax liability (1,137) (1,126) Deferred Net Tax Liabilities (719) (724)